Ruidoso is surrounded by lakes and streams that provide anglers with a variety of fishing opportunities in beautiful mountain scenery.

 Seeping Springs Trout Lake: This is a spring Trout pond located just four miles east of Ruidoso Downs racetrack.
 A fishing license is not required.
 It is open March through September for family oriented camping and fishing.
 Call 575-378-4216 for information.

 Ranch Sosegado Trout Pond: This private trout pond is set in lovely location with a natural backdrop of surrounding mountains.
 It is open every weekend and weekdays by appointment.
 Call 575-671-4580.
 It is located 24 miles west or Ruidoso just off Highway 70 in Bent NM.
 A great outing for young and old alike.
 A fishing license is not required.

 Fishing Regulations for State and Federal Waters

 A current New Mexico fishing license is required of all persons age 12 years or older who fish in New Mexico.
 Fishing license are issued from the period of April 1 through March 31 of each year.
+Licenses are available at Wal-Mart and Western Auto.
 Fishing licenses are not required to fish on the Mescalero Apache Indian Reservation, however, daily permits must be purchased.

 New Mexico issues one day , five day, and annual licenses.

 In the Ruidoso area fishing licenses may be purchased at Wal-Mart and Western Auto.